XCSoar/XCSoar/doc/devsetup.rst

 Detailed Setup guides: Linux systems
 ====================================

-In the following, we are assuming that your Linux distributions is a Debian-like setup, such as Debian 12 or Ubuntu.
+In the following, we are assuming that your Linux distribution is a Debian-like setup, such as Debian 12 or Ubuntu.

 Install git and get source code